 My interest and overall obsession with personal finance has led to my habit of talking with others about their own financial journey as well.

-One group of people I often find myself talking with about finance and business topics is a very key part of the American economy- the small business immigrant shop owner.
-For some reason being raised in a immigrant family puts me in a position where I am comfortable discussing finances with immigrants, although the conversations can take some time to build.
+One group of people I often find myself talking with about finance and business topics is a very key part of the American economy- the small business shop owner.

 I am impressed with the resourcefulness and grit you see in small business owners.
 Many of these people arrived in the U.S. with zero funding, no contacts or resources, yet many of them achieve financial success, raise their families, put their kids through college and build out enough assets to live comfortably in their retirements years.
 The more I speak with these successful business people, the more I find similar patterns in their behavior and outlook on business and life in general.

-You can find immigrant shop owners who provide a variety of small business services in nearly every area of a large US city.
-Some examples of the small business shop owners include dry cleaners, watch repair, cell phone repair, restaurants, and many other industries.
+You can find shop owners who provide a variety of small business services in every US city.
+Some examples of the small business shop owners I interviewed included dry cleaners, watch repair, cell phone repair and restaurants to name a few.

 Here are some of the key behaviors I have observed: